Skip to main content

 Accreditation is suitable for members who are new or already have some experience in a darkroom.

-Please do not book this or any other facility if you have not completed an accreditation with our darkroom manager.
+Please do not book a darkroom if you have not completed an accreditation with our darkroom manager.

 Anyone using the darkrooms must adhere to the club rules and polices